Scanning transmission electron microscopy: Differential phase contrast

-Universal detectors (4D STEM)
+Universal detectors

 Recently, detectors have been developed for STEM that can record a complete convergent-beam electron diffraction pattern of all scattered and unscattered electrons at every pixel in a scan of the sample in a large four-dimensional dataset (a 2D diffraction pattern recorded at every 2D probe position).
 Due to the four-dimensional nature of the datasets, the term "4D STEM" has become a common name for this technique.
 The 4D datasets generated using the technique can be analyzed to reconstruct images equivalent to those of any conventional detector geometry, and can be used to map fields in the sample at high spatial resolution, including information about strain and electric fields.
 The technique can also be used to perform ptychography.

 Spectroscopy in STEM

 Electron energy loss spectroscopy

 As the electron beam passes through the sample, some electrons in the beam lose energy via inelastic scattering interactions with electrons in the sample.
 In electron energy loss spectroscopy (EELS), the energy lost by the electrons in the beam is measured using an electron spectrometer, allowing features such as plasmons, and elemental ionization edges to be identified.
 Energy resolution in EELS is sufficient to allow the fine structure of ionization edges to be observed, which means that EELS can be used for chemical mapping, as well as elemental mapping.
 In STEM, EELS can be used to spectroscopically map a sample at atomic resolution.
-Recently developed monochromators can achieve an energy resolution of ~10 meV in EELS, allowing vibrational spectra to be acquired in STEM.
+Recently developed monochromators can achieve an energy resolution of ~10 meV in EELS, allowing vibrational and magnon spectra to be acquired in STEM.